 How deleading can affect you and your children’s health?

 Back in 1978, lead, a metallic substance, was added to paint.
 It was added because it made paint brighter and more durable.
 In this article, you will understand how this material that makes our places more beautiful can also affect our health particularly the children.
-How deleading can affect you and your children’s…
+How can lead removal affect you and your…

 Back in 1978, lead, a metallic substance, was added to paint.
 It was added because it made paint brighter and more durable.
 In this article, you will understand how this material that makes our places more beautiful can also affect our health particularly the children.